jes5199/starloom/docs/cursor/scratchpad.md

 - Using scale factor 4x for high resolution (equivalent to 384 DPI with 2x zoom)
 - Added more detailed installation instructions in error message
 - Benefit: Better CSS support and rendering through Chrome's engine

+# PlanetaryPainter KeyError Fix

+## Task
+Fix KeyError issues in PlanetaryPainter when accessing station_positions dictionary with exact timestamps

+## Approach
+[X] Created a helper method `_get_closest_position` to find the closest position when exact matches aren't found [X] Modified the code to use this helper method when looking up station positions [X] Added proper tolerance handling to avoid errors when closest position is too far from target

+The KeyErrors were occurring due to floating-point precision issues when converting between timestamp and Julian date formats.
+The new helper method first tries to get an exact match, and if that fails, it finds the closest date within the specified tolerance.